 First Page or Article ID Number

-Commodity agriculture as currently practiced in the U.S. Midwest is an extremely efficient way of organizing production and distribution.
-It allows for inexpensive production and bulk transfer of huge quantities of meat and grain and has resulted in enormous cost savings to U.S. and international consumers.
-This system has evolved in accordance with market forces, and we expect that these same forces will allow the current system to survive for decades.
+Commodity agriculture. as currently practiced in the midwestern United States. is an extremely efficient way of organizing production and distribution.
+It allows for inexpensive production and bulk transfers of huge quantities of meat. grain. and other agricultural products.
+As a consequence. it has brought enormous savings to U.S. and international consumers.
+This system has evolved in accordance with market forces that we expect will survive for decades.

 Hayes, Dermot J. and Lence, Sergio H., "A New Brand of Agriculture: Farmer-Owned Brands Reward Innovation" (2002).
 Economics Publications.
 72.